carvel-dev/carvel/content/kapp-controller/docs/latest/debugging.md

 The kubectl command will return the stderr output from the App status to help you further understand the reason for the App failure.

 The `usefulErrorMessage` can be helpful in pointing out where errors occurred from inputs in the App spec and also pinpoint the resource that caused a deployment failure.
-However, Apps will not surface errors of resources it is deploying to Kubernetes and further debugging of resources deployed by an App may be needed.
+However, Apps will not surface errors of resources they are deploying to Kubernetes and further debugging of resources deployed by an App may be needed.

 ### Debugging InstalledPackage CRs

-Failures for InstalledPackages can be directly viewed via the InstalledPackage's status via the `usefulErrorMessage` property of the status.
+Failures for InstalledPackages can be viewed directly via the `usefulErrorMessage` property of the InstalledPackage's status.
 This `usefulErrorMessage` property comes from an App CR that is created as a result of creating an InstalledPackage.
-More information on interpretting the error message from `usefulErrorMessage` can be found under the [Debugging App CRs](#debugging-app-crs).
+More information on interpreting the error message from `usefulErrorMessage` can be found under the [Debugging App CRs](#debugging-app-crs).
 The underlying App CR will have the same name as the InstalledPackage that you create.

 In addition to understanding the error from the underlying App CR, it can also be useful the inspect the Package definition to see if there are issues for the Package being deployed by the InstalledPackage.

-The name of the Package should be a combination of the Package's `publicName` and `version`.
-You can view the Package details by taking the `.spec.packageRef.publicName` and `.spec.packageRef.version` values from the InstalledPackage and run the following:
+You can view the Package details by running the following command:

 ```
-$ kubectl describe package/publicName.version
+$ kubectl describe packageName
 ```

 You can then view the `.template.spec` of the Package to see if there are any issues with the inputs of the Package.
 These inputs